-If you are planning to win your audience and inspiring them with your presentation, then chances are you might commit certain mistakes that you need to avoid.
+If you are planning to win your audience and inspire them with your presentation, then chances are you might commit certain mistakes that you need to avoid.
 Haven’t we ever seen poor presentations?

 A Responsibility to Spark With Your Idea & Message

-As a presenters, we stand at special situation of having the ability to share our insight, experience, and energy with a crowd of people eager for something that is new and easy to swallow.
-Perhaps, we might be persuading and motivating our team at a meeting, sharing a new idea to the senior administration, promoting and advancing our business at an event of networking or sharing our proficiency or our supposition at a meeting or any other occasion.
+As a presenter, we stand in a special situation of having the ability to share our insight, experience, and energy with a crowd of people eager for something that is new and easy to swallow.
+Perhaps, we might be persuading and motivating our team at a meeting, sharing a new idea with the senior administration, promoting and advancing our business at an event of networking, or sharing our proficiency or our supposition at a meeting or any other occasion.

 It is utterly difficult to win over a group of people; meaning an audience, with a terrible presentation.
-You may have one of the best ideas ever, yet chances are your presentation crashes and fails, at that point- your ideas might also completely fail to produce the intended effect.
-Even though each and every audience is different in many ways, there is a couple of general cringe worthy presentation mistakes that are way too common and happen often times.
+You may have one of the best ideas ever, yet chances are your presentation crashes and fail, at that point- your ideas might also completely fail to produce the intended effect.
+Even though each and every audience is different in many ways, there is a couple of general cringe-worthy presentation mistakes that are way too common and happen oftentimes.
 Researchers have found out that poor presentations are a kill to inspire your audience, and hence it’s impossible to win them over.